-The first step of establishing recirculation system designs is to determine the number of recirculation loops, Nloop, in water heating system k.
-The default design has one recirculation loop, Nloop =1, while the standard design has two recirculation loops, Nloop =2.
-Proposed designs are allowed to specify more than one loops only if the recirculation loop designs are verified by a HERS rater.
+The first step of establishing recirculation system designs is to determine the number of recirculation loops, Nloop_k, in water heating system k.
+The standard design has one recirculation loop, Nloop_k =1, when Nunit \leq = 8, or two recirculation loops, Nloop_k = 2 for buildings with Nunit > 8.
+The proposed design is allowed to specify more than one loop only if the design are verified by a HERS rater.
 Otherwise, the proposed design can only be specified to have one recirculation loop.

 The standard and default recirculation loop designs are based on characteristics of the proposed building.
 There could be many possibilities of building shapes and dwelling unit configurations, which would determine recirculation loop pipe routings.
 Without requiring users to provide detailed dwelling unit configuration information, the compliance software shall assume the proposed buildings to have same dwelling units on each floor and each floor to have a corridor with dwelling units on both sides.
 Recirculation loops start from the mechanical room (located on the top floor), go vertically down to the middle floor, loop horizontally in the corridor ceiling to reach the dwelling units on both ends of the building, then go vertically up back to the mechanical room.
-At each dwelling unit on the middle floor, a vertical branch pipe, connected to the recirculation loop supply pipe, is used to provide hot water connection to dwelling units on other floors.
-For the default design, the mechanical room is assumed to be located at one end of the top floor, so that the recirculation pipes on the middle floor loop around the whole floor in one loop.
-For the standard design, the mechanical room is assumed to be located in the middle of the top floor, so that the supply pipe splits into two to form two loops, with each serving half of the building.
+At each dwelling unit on the middle floor, vertical branch pipes, connected to the recirculation loop supply pipe, are used to provide hot water connection to dwelling units on other floors above and below.

 Both the standard and default recirculation loop designs are assumed to have equal length of supply sections and return sections.
 The first section is from the mechanical room to the middle floor.
-The second section serves first half branches connected to the loop and the third section serves the rest branches.
+The second section serves first half branches connected to the loop and the third section serves the rest of the branches.
 The first and second sections have the same pipe diameter.
 Pipe size for the third section is reduced since less dwelling units are served.
 Return sections match with the corresponding supply pipes in pipe length and location.
 All return sections have the same diameter.
 For both the standard and default designs, mechanical room is optimally located so that only vertical piping is needed between the mechanical room and the recirculation pipes located on the middle floor.
 Pipe sizes are determined based on the number of dwelling units served by the loop, following the 2009 Uniform Plumbing Code (UPC) pipe sizing guidelines.
 The detailed recirculation loop configurations are calculated as following.